Usual final build

 Passive mid-long range championsIf your opponent has range then you usually wont be able to harass them with your soldiers unless they are really stupid.
 Don't spam Conquering Sands on them as you will just make your mana drop very quickly.
 Focus on farming by yourself and constantly push the lane with your soldiers.
 This way you are flexible to walk around the midlane, assist your jungler if it's necessary and go to place down wards.
 You may also make your enemy lose some cs and mana if they aren't amazing in last hitting under turret.

 Aggressive close range championsSome melee champions like Talon and Fizz may decide to poke and go in for you hoping for getting a kill and/or getting lane advantage and so denying you farm and experience.
 In such case Azir has hard time dueling such champions early and you wont be able to trade with them effectively.
-It's the best to keep on last hitting the minions with your soldiers and trying to keep the minions close to your turret.
-This way the enemy wont be able to go in for you as it would mean tower diving you.
+It's the best to keep on hard pushing them at the start (level 1-5) and then either freeze the lane if you can't duel them or continue pushing and denying their presence on the map.
 If your opponent keeps on going in on you effectively during early game then remember to buy more Health Potions.
 Also remember to call your jungler if you need him.

 Aggressive mid-long range championsMany midlane champions like Syndra and Xerath can poke you effectively during laning phase trying to force you back to base or even get a kill.
 In such case the only viable and reliable strategy is dodging their skillshots.
 Try to push the lane fast so the enemy wont have time to harass you and you will be able to hide behind your minions (WARNING: It many not work on LeBlanc, against champion like her you may prefer to freeze your lane instead of pushing.).
 Farming is most important, if you have hard time but your opponent keeps on overextending in lane by pushing you and harassing constantly then call your jungler for help.
 If your opponent is someone like LeBlanc then even junglers wont help you much as your opponent will simply escape most of the ganks.
 Just try to not die and farm with soldiers as they give you a lot of range.